ImmortalHero101/argumentHandler/README.md

 - `description`: Message telling about the error, such as guiding where the error occured or where the user went wrong.

 ### Validation Output Object (Write Only)
-*This data structure is incomplete as it wasn't planned properly* This data structure represents the outcome of the validation of arguments.
+*This data structure is incomplete as it wasn't planned properly.*

+This data structure represents the outcome of the validation of arguments, and is generated after [Path Selection](#path-selection).

 ```js
 {